hyperhyperspace/hyperhyperspace-core/DATA.md

 HashedObject.registerClass(Person.className, Person);
 ```

-Notice that Typescript's compile time checks are not very helpful in this scenario: we want to be able to send and receive instances of ```Person``` over the network, so we need to validate them in runtime.
+Notice that Typescript's compile time checks are not very helpful in this scenario: we want to be able to send instances of ```Person``` over an untrusted network, so we need to validate them in runtime as they are received.
 In this case, we are making the instance members ```name``` and ```birthday``` mandatory.
 The store will refuse to accept an instance of ```Person``` whose contents do not comply to its ```validate``` method.
 We're also declaring a meta-type name ```hhs-exaple/Person``` and later declaring that Person is our implementation for that type.
-The peer on the other end of the network may be using another implementation of this ```hhs-exaple/Person``` meta-type, and its explicit declaration enables interoperation.
+The peer on the other end of the network may be using another implementation of this ```hhs-exaple/Person``` meta-type, and this explicit declaration enables interoperation.

-If this library is implemented using a programming language with a richer type system, some of this annotations could be automatically derived.
+If this library is implemented using a programming language with a richer type system in the future, some of these annotations could be automatically derived.

-Let's see an exaple using our ```Person``` type and a local Store backed by the default HHS storage backend (which is IndexedDB-based, from use in the browser):
+Let's see an exaple of using our ```Person``` type and a local Store backed by the default storage backend (which is IndexedDB-based, for use in the browser):

 ```
 import { Store, IdbBackend } from 'hhs';